To have a muscular and toned body at the age of 59, Amazon billionaire Jeff Bezos regularly gets enough sleep, exercises outdoors and eats healthily.

 “He's on a completely different level to me, a 'monster' in the gym,” she said.

 According to Body and Soul, Bezos' body fat is around 12 to 14 percent.
 The ideal body fat percentage for men between the ages of 40 and 59 is 11 to 21 percent.
-Falling below that threshold can result in a gaunt appearance.
+Falling below this threshold can result in a gaunt appearance.

-When Bezos exercises, he does low-impact, high-resistance exercises like rowing or weight lifting, according to his personal trainer, Wes Okerson.
+When Bezos exercises, he does low-impact, high-resistance exercises like rowing or weightlifting, according to his personal trainer, Wes Okerson.
 The Amazon founder also favors outdoor exercises like kayaking or running in the hills.

 In addition to working out, the 59-year-old billionaire eats a high-protein diet, combined with foods containing healthy fats like avocados.
-As recommended by his trainer Okerson, he eats a combination of a keto diet, high in fat, moderate in protein and low in carbs.
+As suggested by his trainer Okerson, he eats a combination of a keto diet, high in fat, moderate in protein and low in carbs.

 Tech billionaire Jeff Bezos.
 Photo: Drew Anerger